 - If you are in immediate danger, please call 000.

-- If you need to leave this web page quickly, click the quick exit link above.
-It will take you to the weather on the Bureau of Meteorology website.
+- If you need to leave this page quickly, click the quick exit link.
+You will be taken to the Melbourne weather forecast on the Bureau of Meteorology website.

-- If you're worried about someone finding out what web pages you've visited or documents you've downloaded, you can delete your browsing history and delete your downloads.
+- You can delete your browsing history and delete your downloads if you're worried about someone finding out what web pages you've visited or documents you've downloaded.

 - Think about using private browsing so the websites you visit aren't logged on your device.

 - You may want to sign out of any accounts like Google or Facebook before viewing this website, as they can store information about websites you have visited.

 Family violence takes many forms and it occurs across all social groups in the community.

 While physical violence may be the most visible, there are other forms of family violence.
 These include: